rizkiyanapp/Django-RESTful_Learn/README.md

 # Django - RESTful

-This repository used for learning to use RESTful APIs with Django.
+This repository used for learning to use RESTful APIs with Django. <br />
 Furthermore, we would like to build a REST API with Django.